Waigo01/init-anything/README.md

 }
 ```

 You can again see the "name" and "initCommands" fields but there are also a lot more fields.
 The "addDeps" field is a field with which you can specify what dependencies to add and how you would like to add them.
 You can also see the "forceInitVerbose" field.
 This field will force the use of the "-v"-flag when initializing a project when set to true.
 Also, there is the "runCommands" field.
 This field specifies any commands you would like to run with one simple usage of the command init-anything.
 Each command in the list must have a command assigned to it.
 The filed "runAsync" is also optional and will run the commands in order but asynchronously.
 The "vars" field contains variables that can be set using the flag --<variable>=<value> when executing the run or init command.
 It can be referenced using the $variable shorthand in any init or run command.
+If no default is given the flag for setting the variable is required.
+Another little quirk you will find is the "%20" string in the cargo watch command.
+The "%20" shorthand prevents the splitting up of the command at this position into different arguments.
+This is useful and required in this case as cargo watch wants the run command and its arguments to be one argument to the cargo watch command.
+The "%20" gets replaced with " " after splitting up of the command into its different arguments.

 The command "dev" can be run like this: